"Go Put Your House In Order", Registrar Of Political Parties Tells Tuju Over Jubilee Change Of Officials Standoff

 Deputy President William Ruto and his allies in the Jubilee party had opposed the changes terming them as “illegal” and orchestrated by fraudsters within the party.
 They accused the individuals of taking advantage of the COVID-19 crisis to get some persons to leadership positions through the backdoor.

-In a letter addressed to the party Secretary General Raphael Tuju, the Registrar of Political Parties Anne Nderitu said she had received a total of 350 protest letters hence the decisin to decline the request to effect changes in NMS leadership.
+In a letter addressed to the party Secretary General Raphael Tuju, the Registrar of Political Parties Ann Nderitu said she had received a total of 350 protest letters hence the decisin to decline the request to effect changes in NMS leadership.

 The written objections, Ms Nderitu said, relate to procedures and processes within the Jubilee party.